hauselin/spr2020-eeg-dim-reduction-source-separate/README.md

 This project is possible thanks to [SPR's research training grant](https://sprweb.org/page/Grants_Awards).

+## Instructions

+Remember to set up your working directory or add folder to path first.

+To run the demo/tutorial, simulations, and analyses, open `simulations.m` in MATLAB.

+This MATLAB script simulates different sine waves at different sources/dipoles, mixes their activity via volume conduction, and performs generalized eigendecomposition (GED) on the simulated scalp EEG data (with sources mixed) to recover the simulated spatiotemporal and frequency characteristics.

+Helper functions called by `simulations.m`: `dipole_project.m`, `filterFGx.m`, `topoplotIndie.m`

+`emptyEEG.mat` contains two structures:
+- `EEG` (empty EEGLAB structure for storing EEG data)
+- `lf` (leadfield matrix for projecting dipole activity to 64 channels)

 ## Symposium talk abstract

 **Hypothesis-driven dimension reduction and source separation for time-domain EEG data**